 Help your GP to see how your asthma’s been

-You’ll help your case if you have a good track record of being open and honest about how you’re managing your asthma between appointments.
-Before you’re even considered for a referral to specialist care your GP will want to be sure that you’re doing everything you can to control your asthma.
+Before you’re considered for referral to specialist care your GP will want to be sure that you’re doing everything you can to control your asthma in between appointments.

-- Use a peak flow diary so you have a visual record of how your lungs are working over time.
+- a peak flow diary so you have a visual record of how your lungs are working over time.

-- Keep a medicines diary to show that you have been taking your asthma medicines and using your written action asthma plan.
+- a medicines diary to show that you've been taking your asthma medicines and using your written asthma action plan.

-- Keep a chart or calendar of all your symptoms and when you have them, remembering to include a note about how they affected your daily life, for example if you needed to take time off work and when you’ve needed to use your reliever inhaler.
+- a symptom diary, chart or calendar to show all your symptoms, when you had them, and how they affected your daily life, for example if you needed to take time off work and when you’ve needed to use your reliever inhaler.

 Be clear about why you think you need a referral